Danucas/viewer_nasa/README.md

 Motivation
 ----------

-Explore APIs capabilities with a easy to build project to show the basic construction of a web application that consumes data from out sources
+Explore APIs capabilities with an easy to build project to show the basic construction of a web application that consumes data from out sources

 Screenshots